Ralf Becker: Coaching and managerial career

 Becker acted as the Karlsruher SC's assistant coach under Edmund Becker (no relation) from 2006 to 2009, after which he coached SSV Ulm 1846, a Regionalliga Süd team, for little more than one year.
 Since stepping back from this position on 30 November 2010, he has not worked as a coach.

 From 2010 to 2016, Becker was VfB Stuttgart's chief of scouting.
 He then became Holstein Kiel's managing director.
 Under his direction, the club secured a promotion to the 2.
 Bundesliga in 2016–2017, and only narrowly missed out on a subsequent promotion to the Bundesliga the following year.

 On 28 May 2018, Becker joined the newly relegated Hamburger SV as their managing director.
 He controversially replaced head coach Christian Titz with Hannes Wolf in October 2018, despite his team being merely two points behind the top of the table at the time.
 At the end of this season, the club missed promotion, causing its executive board to sack Becker and replace him with Jonas Boldt.

 On 25 June 2020, Dynamo Dresden announced Becker as their new sports director, following the departure of Ralf Minge.
 After their relegation in the 2019–20 season, he oversaw the club's immediate return to the 2.
 Bundesliga.
+Becker was sacked on 5 March 2024.

+Effective 1 June 2025, Becker joined Hannover 96 as their new sporting director, succeeding Marcus Mann, who was promoted to managing director.